agaszmurlo/bdg-sequila/docs/source/integrations/integrations.rst

 SquirrelSQL
 ***********

 You will need Spark JDBC driver.
-We have prepared assembly jar for this purpose: http://zsibio.ii.pw.edu.pl/nexus/repository/maven-releases/org/biodatageeeks/spark/jdbc/spark-jdbc_2.11/0.12/spark-jdbc_2.11-0.12-assembly.jar
+We have prepared an assembly jar for this purpose: http://zsibio.ii.pw.edu.pl/nexus/repository/maven-releases/org/biodatageeeks/spark/jdbc/spark-jdbc_2.11/0.12/spark-jdbc_2.11-0.12-assembly.jar

 Squirrel SQL configure new driver: